Employment, Internships, and Volunteering

 What is Volunteering?

 Volunteering is donating time with an organization whose primary purpose is charitable or humanitarian in nature, without remuneration or any other type of compensation.
-F-1 and J-1 students are allowed to do volunteer service as long it is for humanitarian purposes.
+F-1 students are allowed to do volunteer service as long it is for humanitarian purposes.
 For example, it would be okay to volunteer at a local homeless shelter, charitable food pantry, or American Red Cross.

 Just because a position is unpaid (such as an unpaid internship), it might not be volunteering.
 If the work relates to your studies, it is likely considered training, and requires authorization.
 See the previous section about internships.